tldr-pages/tldr/pages/common/flyctl.md

 > Command-line tool for flyctl.io.
 > More information: <https://github.com/superfly/flyctl>.

-- Sign into fly account:
+- Sign into a Fly account:

 `flyctl auth login`

 - Launch an application from a specific Dockerfile (the default path is the current working directory):

-`flyctl launch --dockerfile {{path/to/Dockerfile}}`
+`flyctl launch --dockerfile {{path/to/dockerfile}}`

-- Open browser to current deployed application:
+- Open the browser to the current deployed application:

 `flyctl open`

-- Deploy Fly applications:
+- Deploy the Fly applications from a specific Dockerfile:

 `flyctl deploy --dockerfile {{path/to/Dockerfile}}`

-- Open web browser on Fly Web UI for this app:
+- Open the Fly Web UI for the current application in a web browser:

 `flyctl dashboard`

-- List apps:
+- List all applications in your Fly.io account:

 `flyctl apps list`

-- View app status:
+- View the status of a specific running application:

 `flyctl status --app {{app_name}}`